 Then there’s the environmental benefit: Raising crickets is less resource intensive than farming cattle, a traditional protein source for Americans.
 Growing one pound of cricket protein requires less than one gallon of water, according to the UN report “Edible Insects: Future Prospects for Food and Feed Security,” which runs nearly 200 pages.
 For one pound of beef, it takes 2,500 gallons.

 100% Pure Cricket Flour

 Dave was the first of the twins to give bugs a try.
 It was 2013 and he was in Asia with the Marines.
 During a jungle survival exercise with the Thai military, the Thais began roasting whole grasshoppers and crickets over an open fire and offered to share.

-Roasted and salted, they tasted “kind of like a potato chip,” he said.
+Roasted and salted, he added, they tasted “kind of like a potato chip.”

 When Lars, then working in corporate sales in Denver, saw a picture of Dave and his snack on Facebook, he remembered reading an article about insect protein and eventually began wondering if there might be a business in it.

 The twins’ entrepreneurial bent was well established.
 As preteens they'd collected and resold stray hubcaps and golf balls.
 And while living apart for nearly a decade, they exchanged ideas for future enterprises.

 “We began thinking, ‘This is the one,’” said Lars. “‘We could be on the leading edge of a food supply revolution.’”

 The timing was right, too.
 In high school, both brothers had their sights set on CU Boulder.
 But the twins agreed it was important for them to experience life separately for a while, so they flipped a coin to decide who would apply.
 Dave won, and they’d been apart ever since, at times separated by oceans and continents.
 They were ready to reunite.